Glycogen in humans: structure, role, localization, and energy yield

 Debranching enzyme and the oxidation of glucose under anaerobic conditions

-By considering the glucose released by the action of debranching enzyme, the yield of ATP is zero because:
+Considering the glucose released by the action of the debranching enzyme, the net ATP yield is zero because:

 • two molecules of ATP are used in the synthesis of glycogen from glucose;

-• debranching enzyme releases glucose, then, two molecules of ATP will be used in the preparatory phase of glycolysis;
+• the debranching enzyme releases free glucose, and thus two molecules of ATP are consumed in the preparatory phase of glycolysis;

 • four molecules of ATP are produced in the payoff phase of glycolysis.

-If we now consider the oxidation to lactate of all glucose released from glycogen, there is an energy yield equal to:
+If we now consider the oxidation to lactate of all the glucose released from glycogen, the overall energy yield is:

 Energy yield under aerobic conditions

-Under aerobic conditions, the oxidation of glucose to CO2 and H2O via glycolysis, pyruvate dehydrogenase complex, Krebs cycle, mitochondrial electron transport chain, and oxidative phosphorylation yields about 30 molecules of ATP.
+Under aerobic conditions, the oxidation of glucose to CO2 and H2O via glycolysis, pyruvate dehydrogenase complex, the Krebs cycle, the mitochondrial electron transport chain, and oxidative phosphorylation yields about 30 molecules of ATP.[9]

-Below, the yield of ATP from aerobic oxidation of glucose released from glycogen by the action of glycogen phosphorylase and debranching enzyme is considered.
+Below, the ATP yield from the aerobic oxidation of glucose released from glycogen by the action of glycogen phosphorylase and the debranching enzyme is considered.

-Glycogen phosphorylase and the oxidation of glucose-1-phosphate under aerobic conditions
+Glycogen phosphorylase and the oxidation of G1P under aerobic conditions

-The oxidation of glucose-6-phosphate, produced from glucose-1-phosphate by the action of phosphoglucomutase, to carbon dioxide and water yields 31 molecules of ATP, and not 30, because only one molecule of ATP is used in the preparatory phase of glycolysis.
-The cost-gain rate is 1/31, namely, there is an energy yield of about 97 percent.
+Oxidation of glucose 6-phosphate, generated from glucose 1-phosphate by the action of phosphoglucomutase, to CO2 and H2O yields 31 molecules of ATP, not 30, because only one molecule of ATP is consumed in the preparatory phase of glycolysis.
+The cost-to-gain ratio is 1:31, corresponding to an energy efficiency of approximately 97%.

 The overall reaction is: